-Allen Friesen is in his seventh season as head track and field coach.
-He is also in his sixth season as head cross country coach.
+Allen Friesen is in his eighth season as Head Track and Field Coach.
+He is also in his seventh season as Head Cross Country Coach.

-Since becoming the head coach, Friesen has guided his athletes to well over 60 track and field school records.
-He has also coached 12 All-Americans and had numerous national qualifiers.
+Since becoming the head coach, Friesen has guided his athletes to nearly re-writing the entire track and field school record books.
+He has also coached one national champion (Derek Seddon, discus, 2017), 14 All-Americans, and had numerous national qualifiers.
 Friesen was also named Midwest Collegiate Conference Indoor Coach of the Year in 2015.

-In cross country, five individuals have qualified for nationals during his tenure.
+In cross country, six individuals have qualified for nationals during his tenure, highlighted by Jamal Boma earning the program's first All-America award in 2017.

 Friesen came to William Penn from Dana College in Nebraska where he served the same role since 2002.
 In his tenure, he managed all aspects of the program that consisted of over 70 athletes.
 He also oversaw the operation of the cross country teams.